-INDIANAPOLIS – With the area expecting frigid temperatures over the weekend and early next week, Citizens Energy Group urges you to take the proper precautions below.
+INDIANAPOLIS – With the area expecting frigid temperatures in the coming days, Citizens Energy Group urges you to take proper precautions.
 If you’re having trouble paying your bill, you can apply for the Energy Assistance Program (EAP) by visiting www.eap.ihcda.in.gov or calling 2-1-1.
-You also can reach out to Citizens by visiting www.CitizensEnergyGroup.com/Help or calling (317) 924-3311 to learn about other forms of assistance.
+You also can reach out to Citizens by visiting www.citizensenergygroup.com/Help or calling (317) 924-3311 to learn about other forms of assistance.

 Safely Heat Your Home

 • Keep space heaters away from flammable items such as furniture and draperies.
 Avoid using fuel-

 burning space heaters indoors as they can create deadly carbon monoxide.

 • Have a working smoke alarm on each level of your home and at least one carbon monoxide alarm in your home.
 Batteries should be checked monthly.

 • Never heat your home using a natural gas oven.